 However, when we look at the veto, it does seem that Karrigan over-thought the veto and allowed Faze to play on a relatively weaker map.
 Ofcourse they are still the better team and should not have lost the series, however choosing the weaker map definitely hurt the team.

 We don’t expect Renegades to make it further in the tournament as we get into the serious end of the event.
-Their first match in the playoffs will be against Mousesports, a team which looks menacing right now.
+Their first match in the playoffs will be against Mousesports, a team that looks menacing right now.

 The IEM Sydney playoffs continue tomorrow and the top teams will be playing for the glory and the cash prize.
 As we head into the final few days of the tournament, the top teams are clearly becoming evident.
 The recent bout of roster changes has affected certain teams such as SK Gaming negatively.
 But Astralis retain their top position and this tournament will be a true test for the Danes.
 They face stiff competition from the likes of Mousesports and Faze Clan.